 FAQ for Community Partners

-The Green Resilience Project wants to learn how the uncertainties brought on by climate change, income insecurity, inequality and discrimination overlap in Canadians’ lives.
-By listening closely to conversations in every part of Canada, we want to learn how communities are responding, individually and collectively, to the challenges they face.
-To do this we are partnering with local organizations.
-Community partner organizations will invite participants, host and facilitate their own conversation and report on what was said.
+The Green Resilience Project wanted to explore how the uncertainties brought on by climate change, income insecurity, inequality and discrimination overlap in Canadians’ lives.
+By listening closely to conversations in every part of Canada, we learned how communities are responding, individually and collectively, to the challenges they face.
+To do this we partnered with local individuals and organizations to host and facilitate their own conversation and report on what was said.
 Our community partners were encouraged to design their own project experience.

 Climate change and income insecurity are two of the most urgent challenges facing Canada and the world.
 The climate crisis is accelerating, Canada has made a commitment to reduce its greenhouse gas emissions to as close to zero as possible by 2050 (net zero), and a fast transition to a green economy lies before us.
 But that moment has arrived at a time of deep income inequality, when so many Canadians face deep insecurity and uncertainty about their incomes and livelihoods.